 Licensing issues were explored in Psst...
-Everything you wanted to know about native seed licensing, 10 a report for Project Phoenix, which noted that complex licensing systems are hampering the native seed sector, and there are also missed opportunities in sharing data, for example between licensing agencies, restoration practitioners, industry bodies as well as other areas of government.
+Everything you wanted to know about native seed licensing, 10 a report for Project Phoenix.
+It noted that complex licensing systems are hampering the native seed sector.
+Further, there are missed opportunities in sharing data, for example between licensing agencies, restoration practitioners, industry bodies as well as other areas of government.

-It recommended that training and accreditation could be linked to a simplified licensing system, to guarantee sustainable collection.
+It is recommended that training and accreditation could be linked to a simplified licensing system, to guarantee sustainable collection.
 Practitioners could complete training and testing before being granted a licence.